Jatinder-003/newRepo-demo/README.md

 # newRepo-demo
-This is my 2nd Repo
+This is my 2nd Git Repo.
+Author : Jatinder Kumar